 An exhibition aimed at families, exploring the customs and traditions surrounding life and death in Ancient Egypt...more

 Fri 10 Jun 11 - Sun 10 Jul 11

-This exhibition celebrates the ingenuity and creativity of British fashion designer Vivienne Westwood, focusing on her designs of the ultimate fetish object: the shoe.
-Following the success of the ...more
+This exhibition celebrated the ingenuity and creativity of British fashion designer Vivienne Westwood, it focused on her designs of the ultimate fetish object: the shoe...more

 Painting Flowers: Fantin-Latour and the Impressionists